InternLM/InternLM/ecosystem/README.md

 WebModule(m).start().wait()
 ```

 You can use the following code to finetune your model if needed.
-When the trainset of the TrainableModule is set, during the investigation of the WebModule's update function, the TrainableModule will be automatically fine-tuned, and then both the TrainableModule and the WebModule will be deployed separately.
+When the trainset of the TrainableModule is set, during the calling of the WebModule's update function, the TrainableModule will be automatically fine-tuned, and then both the TrainableModule and the WebModule will be deployed separately.

 ```python
 from lazyllm import TrainableModule, WebModule